 analyzed the situation and showed that the validity of Frey's reduction of FLT to the modularity conjecture

-was only missing very little (he called that epsilon and that's how the puzzle
+only had what seemed to be a tiny gap (Serre called it epsilon and that's how the puzzle

 became known for a while).